 It’s always nice if a manager understands the parallel fields because they work better together.
 Having a conceptual understanding of search engine optimization (SEO) allows a writer to include key phrases in the blog posts.
-Understanding Google Plus and how it helps you rank higher in search motivates us to use it more frequently.
+Understanding YouTube captioning and how it helps you rank higher in search motivates us to use it more frequently.
 Understanding the importance of visual elements relating to our social posts to reinforce the overall message matters.

 So, if we now agree on what shouldn’t be required for a Social Media Manager, then what skills are important?